linuxserver-archive/docker-ombi-armhf/README.md

 ## Versions

++ **05.03.18:** Switch to Ombi v3 stable based on .net core.
+V3 uses a different database structure so the user has to set up from scratch again.
+V2 settings are not lost by updating; the user can go back to v2 with old settings and data by pulling image tag 55
 + **26.01.18:** Fix continuation lines.
 + **19.04.17:** Switch to using inhouse mono baseimage.
 + **13.02.17:** Spec to latest X86.